 Getting defensive is natural when someone’s long-held views are challenged and questioned.
 You might feel just as defensive if someone said a particular behavior you’ve done forever was unhealthy.
 That’s why it’s important to give your partner time to think and reflect in their own time; change doesn’t happen overnight, and everyone comes to these realizations at their own pace.
 What matters more than getting your partner to see your point of view is that your relationship is a safe space for you both to express your opinion, even if they oppose one another.

 Quick tip: Validating someone’s perspective, ironically enough, makes them more open to change and working towards a world truly built on justice for all.

 Model the way forward

 As I’ve reflected on what I can do to work towards racial and social justice in my daily life, I’ve been focusing on educating myself so I can educate others.
 This means following more Black creators on social media.
 Reading books (I’m starting with White Fragility, but here’s a whole list).
 Calling out racist and inappropriate language, jokes, and small acts of bias that add up.
 Perhaps most difficult, having conversations with loved ones who may not be so understanding.

 I’m still learning about these complex issues.
 You can share helpful resources like books and social media posts with your partner or family member, you can debate until you run out of words, but it’s on them to listen and learn.

 These conversations will be tough.

 Small disagreements will usually blow over.
-But if you can’t agree on basic human rights, in my opinion, you should consider how well you and your partner’s values really align and what you’re looking for in someone.
 If you and your partner are willing to discuss and more importantly, to listen to one another respectfully, you’ll likely be able to move forward together, stronger than ever.